Manuel Štrlek

-Manuel Štrlek (born 1 December 1988) is a Croatian handball player for Telekom Veszprém and for the Croatian national team.
+Manuel Štrlek (born 1 December 1988) is a Croatian handball player for Füchse Berlin.

-He was named into the All Star Team both at the 2010 and the 2016 EHF European Men's Handball Championship.
+He was named to the All Star Team at both the 2010 and the 2016 EHF European Men's Handball Championships.

+With Füchse he won the 2024-25 Handball-Bundesliga, which was the first in club history.
+The same season he played in the 2024-25 EHF Champions League final, where Füchse lost to league rivals SC Magdeburg.